AngusMcLure/PoolTestR/README.md

 ## Installation

-PoolTestR is not currently available from CRAN, but you can install it from github with the following command in R (this will probably produce a lot of warning messages - these are related to the compilation of stan source code and I unfortunately cannot stop these messages) :
+PoolTestR is not currently available from CRAN, but you can install it from github with the following command in R (this will probably produce a lot of warning messages - these are related to the compilation of stan source code and I unfortunately cannot stop them for you) :

 ```R
 install.packages("devtools") #you can skip this if you already have devtools installed